Biohazardyee/courses/Year 2/Soft Skills/Dee/IdentifyingOpportunities.md

 - Know yourself

-  - you need to know yourself for others to trust you, it's at the center.
+  - You need to know yourself for others to trust you, it's at the center.

 - Risk